Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Adding the previous and next numbers together in row 1,3,3,1, doing 1+3=4, 3+3=6, 3+1=4 creates row 1,4,6,4,1.
+Adding the previous and next numbers together in any row like 1,3,3,1, doing 1+3=4, 3+3=6, 3+1=4 creates row 1,4,6,4,1.

 <br /><br />

-You can build the subtraction pattern as big as you like to as high in dimension you need.
+Meaning you can build the subtraction pattern as big as you like to as high in dimension you need.
 The decoder at the end only needs to match each to the power of per iteration to de-mix.

 <br /><br />